 4) Site location and character –

-The Hudson River National Estuarine Research Reserve (HUDNERR) is a multi-component site totaling approximately 5,000 acres.
-Each component of the reserve is referenced by River Mile (RM) of the Hudson River in New York State proceeding north from the southern tip of Manhattan (RM 0).
-The reserve includes the following four component sites: Piermont Marsh, Rockland County (RM 24)(41o02'30"N 73o54'15"W), Iona Island, Rockland County (RM 45)(41o18'15"N 73o58'45"W), Tivoli Bays, Dutchess County (RM 98)(42o02'15"N 73o55'10"W), and Stockport Flats, Columbia County (RM 124)(42o02'30"N 73o46'00"W).
-The reserve also operates a station at the reserve headquarters at Norrie Point, Dutchess County (RM 92) (41°49'54.0"N 73°56'31.0"W).
+The HRNERR is a multi-component site totaling approximately 5,000 acres.
+Each component of the Reserve is referenced by River Mile (RM) of the Hudson River in New York State proceeding north from the southern tip of Manhattan (RM 0).
+The Reserve includes the following four component sites: Piermont Marsh, Rockland County (RM 24)(41o02'30"N 73o54'15"W), Iona Island, Rockland County (RM 45)(41o18'15"N 73o58'45"W), Tivoli Bays, Dutchess County (RM 98)(42o02'15"N 73o55'10"W), and Stockport Flats, Columbia County (RM 124)(42o02'30"N 73o46'00"W).
+The Reserve also operates a station at its headquarters at Norrie Point, Dutchess County (RM 92) (41°49'54.0"N 73°56'31.0"W).
 The component sites include open water, tidal wetland, and adjacent upland buffer habitats and are representative of the diverse plant and animal communities that occupy the salinity gradient within the Hudson River Estuary.
 Development within the watersheds of the four component sites ranges from predominantly urban/suburban to forested/agricultural.

+Historic Primary Sites

+The primary tributaries to the Tivoli Bays are Stony Creek and Saw Kill Creek, respectively.
+High concentrations of nitrate and phosphate have previously been documented in both watercourses.
+Nutrient concentrations in the Saw Kill Creek appear to be strongly influenced by adjacent residential land use practices.
+Water quality monitoring stations were operated at both streams to evaluate and identify non-point sources of nutrient inputs at these sites; however, they are currently inactive.
+Descriptions of both sites are provided below.

+Stony Creek (latitude 42° 02' 45.556" N, longitude 73° 54' 40.237" W; 2002-2022)

+Stony Creek is the main tributary flowing into Tivoli North Bay, contributing non-tidal and freshwater inputs.
+The Stony Creek watershed is approximately 23 square miles and is dominated by agricultural land use.
+Characteristics of Stony Creek at the sampling location include a solid rock bottom and a depth range of 0.5 to 1.5 meters.
+Tributaries to Stony Creek consist of smaller creeks and streams within its watershed.

+Saw Kill (latitude 42° 1' 1.82 N, longitude 73° 54' 53.86 W; 1995-2019)

+The Saw Kill is the primary tributary flowing into Tivoli South Bay.
+With a watershed comprising approximately 26.6 square miles, land use within consists primarily of forested, agricultural, and urban areas.
+The substrate of the creek at the sampling location is characterized by rock and gravel, with a water depth ranging from 0.5 to 2.0 meters and discharge ranging from 2x10-5 to 1.2 m3/sec.

+Current Sites